fahamgeer177/coraliser/README.md

 Coraliser currently includes the following components:

-- **mcp-coraliser**: By simply providing a `coraliser_settings.json` file containing connection details for multiple MCP servers and executing `coraliser.py`, Coraliser automates the entire setup.
-It generates Coral-compatible agents that are immediately ready to operate within the Coral Server.
+- **mcp-coraliser**: Run coraliser.py with a c`oraliser_settings.json` file that includes connection details for multiple MCP servers.
+The Coraliser attempts to connect to each MCP adaptor listed and automatically generates Coral-compatible agents for the ones that are reachable.
+If a connection fails for any MCP adaptor, it flags the issue and proceeds to the next available MCP, ensuring uninterrupted agent generation for all valid connections.

-- **agent-coraliser**: By providing an input agent in `.py` format and executing `coraliser.py`, Coraliser first validates whether the file contains a valid agent.
+- **agent-coraliser**: By providing an input agent in `.py` format and executing `coraliser.py`, Coraliser first validates whether the file contains a valid agent using a Language model.
 If it does, it generates a Coral-compatible version of that agent, ready to run within the Coral Server.

 ## Get Started